 - Death: The High Cost of Living

 Published in 2003, this manga-style graphic novel portrayed Death’s activities during the fourth Sandman story arc Season of Mists.
-It was written and illustrated by Jill Thompson who wrote in the same format a GN Dead Boy Detectives which also features a cameo by Death. - The Girl who Would Be Death
+It was written and illustrated by Jill Thompson who wrote in the same format a Dead Boy Detectives graphic novel which also features a cameo by Death. - The Girl Who Would Be Death

 Written by Caitlín R. Kiernan, this third miniseries is about a girl who purchased an ankh stolen from Death and tried to become her.
 Death is never actually seen in the series, but she speaks and acts in the second half of the series.